 Yes.
 The county received the Grant Agreement from USHUD on July 6, 2022.
 The subrecipient agreement could not be processed until the Project Advent grant was approved by the Board.
-The grant was approved at the 8/15/22 Board of Supervisors' meeting.
+The grant was approved at the August 15, 2022 Board of Supervisors' meeting.
+In addition to the delay from USHUD for the grant renewal, the subrecipient was not timely with signing and returning the amendment.
+On August 9, the amendment was sent to Salvation Army (SA); however budget revisions were required.
+Budget revisions were sent to SA on September 9 and September 23.
+SA approved the amendment on October 6.
+Community & Workforce Development Department received the signed amendment on October 14.
 The negative impact of not approving this amendment is Pima County homeless may not receive funds for rental assistance.